Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..  figure:: ./images/PowerFactory/TheveninPowerFactory.png
     :alt: Thevenin equivalent connect to PCC in PowerFactory.
+    :width: 50%

     Figure 1: Thevenin equivalent connect to PCC in PowerFactory.

 By definition, a Thevenin equivalent consists of an ideal voltage source and a series-connected internal impedance.
-In this model, the ideal voltage source applies a voltage of 1 p.u. to the bus at its terminals (“InnerThevenin”).
+In this model, the ideal voltage source applies a voltage of 1 p.u. to the bus at its terminal (“InnerThevenin”).
 For the example considered here, this corresponds to a line-to-line RMS voltage of 400 kV with a phase angle of 0°.
 The internal impedance determines the short-circuit power, and therefore the strength, of the upstream grid.
 In the present example, the impedance is defined by a resistance of R = 10.6137 Ω and an inductance of L = 0.3378455 H.